Transport in Petah Tikva: Petah Tikva Central Bus Station

 The Petah Tikva central bus station, abbreviated Petah Tikva CBS, is the main bus station in Petah Tikva, Israel.
 It serves Afikim, Dan, Egged, and Kavim buses.
 It is officially located on Zeev Orlov St. 64 on one side and Zeev Orlov St. 75 on the other.
+The station was built in 1957.

 The Petah Tikva CBS has four platforms, each of which contains a multitude of small bus stations – two platforms are in an enclosed area to the side of Orlov St. and serve Dan and Kavim buses, while the other two platforms are on Orlov Street itself and serve Egged buses.

 As of today, The Petah Tikva CBS is under renovation.
-Most of the route moved to a temporary terminal called "Moshe Arn Terminal".
+Most of the route moved to a temporary terminal called "Moshe Arens Terminal".
 Only the bus routes of Dan and route 385 of Kavim remained in the Petah Tikva CBS.

-The following buses stop at the Petah Tikva CBS or at Modhe Arns Terminal.
+The following buses stop at the Petah Tikva CBS or at Moshe Arens Terminal.
 Many of their routes, especially Egged's, do not originate in the station but come from Tel Aviv.